fblecha/readinglist/README.md

 # 1. Reading List

 ## 1.1.
 2017 Books
+* Mob Rules: What the Mafia Can Teach The Legitimate Businessman - Louis Ferrante
 * Raise the Bar: An Action-Based Method for Maximum Customer Reactions - Jon Taffer
 * Never Split the Difference: Negotiating As If Your Life Depended On It - Chris Voss
 * The Subtle Art of Not Giving a F*ck - Mark Manson